 What is the Ketogenic Diet?

 Contrary to general dietary recommendations which have proven to be false, the ketogenic diet is a high-fat, moderate protein, low-carb diet.
 It's a diet that causes ketones to be produced by the liver, shifting the body's metabolism away from glucose and towards fat utilization.
 The ketogenic diet is an effective weight loss tool and has been shown to improve several health conditions such Alzheimer's, Parkinson's, epilepsy and even cancer.
-Healthy cells can use ketones for energy, but cancer cells cannot and they literally starve to death.
-If you want to learn more about the health benefits of the ketogenic diet, my good friend Franziska Spritzler, who also happens to be a qualified dietitian specialising on low-carb nutrition, has written a great article for my blog.
+Healthy cells can use ketones for energy, but some typer of cancer cells cannot use ketones.
+To learn more about the health benefits and applications of the ketogenic diet, make sure to read through our expert articles.

 How does it work?
 Very simply said, when you eat food high in carbs, your body produces glucose and insulin.
 While glucose is used as the main source of energy, insulin secretion is produced to down regulate your glucose levels in the blood stream.
 Insulin is also responsible for storing fat in our body and if your body produces too much of it, you put on weight.
 Excessive carbs, typical in modern diets, combined with lack of physical activity will likely result in weight gain.
 Based on a comparison of several scientific trials, low-carb diets outperform calorie-restricted diets in terms of long-term weight loss and health effects.